Tregovenek (meaning ‘place of hope‘) is a new and exciting community project based on the outskirts of Pensilva, Cornwall.

 The Vision

-A small, abundant farm and gathering space that has the health and wellbeing of the local community, the land and its wildlife at the heart.
+A small, abundant community space that has the health and wellbeing of the local community, the land and its wildlife at the heart.
 A place where we will connect, learn and work together to discover what it is we each have to offer to help build a better, fairer world for generations to come.

 Follow us on Instagram and Facebook to stay updated.